Prajit Kumar Das

 A core part of my role is leading the engineering response to complex, critical vulnerabilities.
 For example, for the Blast-RADIUS (CVE-2024-3596) CVE, my team was instrumental in the triage and effective remediation efforts across Cisco.
 This experience demonstrates my proficiency in managing high-stakes situations, combining deep technical knowledge with a strategic, collaborative approach to crisis management.

-With over of combined experience across industry and academia, I bring a unique perspective to software development—grounded in deep technical knowledge and a passion for security and scalable systems.
+With over 18 years of combined experience across industry and academia, I bring a unique perspective to software development—grounded in deep technical knowledge and a passion for security and scalable systems.
 My expertise includes developing solutions for Single Sign-On (SSO) and Multi-Factor Authentication (MFA), and deploying technologies using modern infrastructure like Docker and Kubernetes.
 My Ph.D. in Computer Science from the University of Maryland, Baltimore County, and internships at Apple, Samsung, and Symantec have uniquely prepared me to build secure, reliable, and user-centric systems.

 Today, I am interested in Senior Leadership positions where I can drive delivery across multiple teams, influence architectural direction, and mentor the next generation of engineering talent.
 While cybersecurity is my core domain, I am always open to exploring new problem spaces where I can bring value through thoughtful leadership, technical vision, and a commitment to building and delivering high-quality software.